gh42lb/OSMOD/README.md

 # OSMOD v0.0.6 alpha

+either:-

+1) use pre-built .so shared object for linux x86 or raspberry pi or
-edit compile.sh or compile_linux_x86.sh and update name of .so for your OS and CPU architecture then run it to generate the .so file
+2) edit compile.sh or compile_linux_x86.sh and update name of .so for your OS and CPU architecture then run it to generate the .so file

 run osmod:- python3 ./osmod_gui.py